BeamMP/Docs/docs/en/beamng/snippets.md

     When using the noButtons flavour on the page, providing no extra JavaScript in the page content to close the popup causes a softlock.
 Pages are not combined into one popup in this flavour.
 It is not recommended to use this flavour.

+If multiple pages are provided, or the hook is triggered multiple times, then the pages are combined into the same popup.
+If the hook is triggered while a introPopup is active, or when a different introPopup type has already been triggered, then it is displayed in a separate popup after the existing popup is closed.

 #### introPopupCareer

 introPopupCareer is an easy to use, but open ended popup that supports embedding HTML, if needed.

-If multiple pages are provided, or the hook is triggered multiple times, then the pages are combined into the same popup.
-If the hook is triggered while a introPopup is active, then it is displayed in a separate popup after the existing popup is closed.
+Flavours control which buttons are displayed and the default image aspect ratio.
+Four flavours exist:

+* `default`
+  * Default image aspect ratio: 16x9
+  * Buttons: Later, Okay
+* `welcome`
+  * Default image aspect ratio: 16x9
+  * Buttons: Career Logbook, Okay
+* `branch-info`
+  * Default image aspect ratio: 16x9
+  * Buttons: Career Logbook, Okay
+* `garage`
+  * Buttons: Later, Okay

 ```lua
 guihooks.trigger("introPopupCareer", {